timheilman/bridge-pbn/README.md

   * the tag pair
   * commentary following the tag pair
   * the section (if any)
-3. Parsing of the subgames with a subgame parser selected based upon that subgame's tag name.
+3. Parsing of the subgames with a subgame parser selected based upon that subgame's tag name, into the domain objects desired by the client.

 Thus the example message with_card_dealt(direction:, rank:, suit:) is controlled by the subgame parser for the corresponding tag name, "Deal": deal_subgame_parser.rb .